 European demand became so great that the producers in India and Kashmir could not keep up.
 Textile mills in France, Holland and Britain began producing shawls.
 They could however not recreate the colour richness of the authentic Kashmir products and the locally produced designs were far less opulent than the imported ones.

-The textile mill in Paisley, Scotland became one of the major producers of these shawls and the British began referring to these distinct boteh designs as Paisley.
+The textile mill in Paisley, Scotland became one of the major producers of these shawls and the British began referring to these distinct boteh designs as paisley.
 In France, it was referred to as palme, and in the Netherlands as bota.
-The Paisley Shawl became a must-have accessory and a status symbol worn to important events and celebrations and was often depicted in portraits of important people.
-These portraits later became a valuable resource in documenting the development of the Paisley pattern and the variations occurring in different times and geographical locations.
+The paisley shawl became a must-have accessory and a status symbol worn to important events and celebrations and was often depicted in portraits of important people.
+These portraits later became a valuable resource in documenting the development of the paisley pattern and the variations occurring in different times and geographical locations.

 Where, at first, shawls were woven in one piece, later designs were woven as separate strips or squares which was then sewn together by highly skilled sewers.
 This was to speed up production, to include more complicated designs, and to create bigger shawls not limited by the size of the loom.